notus-sh/documents/01 - Documents réutilisables/Écrire pour le web/en-writing-for-web.md

 Equally, make sure to respect the typographical rules that apply to the English language, notably:

 - With the exception of acronyms, words written in capitals are not allowed.
 On the Internet, they are generally interpreted as shouting.
+- Follow punctuation spacing rules:
+  - No space before and only one space after a comma, full stop, ellipsis, colon, semicolon, question mark or exclamation mark.
+  - No space before or after an apostrophe, an hyphen and a slash.
-- Multiple punctuation marks should be preceded and followed by a space.
+  - Dashes are preceded and followed by a space.
+  - One space on the outside, no space on the inside of parentheses, square brackets and double quotes.

 Carefully check that your links are working correctly and that your images are sitting well within the content.

 **Prioritise content quality** over quantity, both in terms of style and substance, in order to attract new visitors.

-### Rights of the author
+### Copyright

 Always be sure to cite (and link, where possible) the source of your information or media.